shhossain/computer_science/Data Structures/readme.md

 ## Hash Table

 Hash Table is a data structure which stores data in an associative manner.
 In a hash table, data is stored in an array format, where each data value has its own unique index value.
 Access of data becomes very fast if we know the index of the desired data.

+Pracrical real real life examples of Linked list are below:
+1) Authentication - Cryptographic hash functions let you log in to a system without storing your password anywhere vulnerable.

+2) Search - Hashing is useful for indexing large storage spaces, so that you can look things up in them without reading their entire contents every time.

 ### Example